quattor/quattor.github.com/_aquilon/configuration.md

 aq publish --sandbox site-init
 ```

-This pushes the changes to the `site-init` branch of the template king repository.
+This pushes the changes to the `site-init` branch of the template-king repository.
 Once the
 changes are considered ready to be deployed in the `test` domain, use `aq deploy`:

 ```bash